-The John F. Kennedy Library Foundation funds stipend-based archival internships each year to current graduate students in the fields of archives, libraries, museums, public history, or digital media.
+The John F. Kennedy Library Foundation funds stipend-based archival internships each year to current graduate and undergraduate students in the fields of archives management, library science, museum studies, history/public history, or digital media.

-Here, you will find a summary of the internships offered in each archives department.
+Here, you will find a summary of the internships offered in each Archives unit.
 For a list of current internship openings and requirements for applying, please visit our Vacancies page.

 Textual: Interns learn the basic principles of arrangement and description, as well as preservation and rehousing techniques for paper-based collections.